 The Propaq MD unit assists caregivers during cardiopulmonary resuscitation (CPR) by evaluating the rate and depth of chest compressions and providing feedback to the rescuer.
-Real CPR Help® requires the use of ZOLL OneStepTM CPR electrodes, OneStepTM Complete electrodes, or CPR-D-padz®.
-When using these pads, the displayed ECG waveforms can be adaptively filtered, using the See-Thru CPR® feature, to reduce the artifact caused by chest compressions.
+Real CPR Help[®] requires the use of ZOLL authorized CPR electrodes.
+When using these pads, the displayed ECG waveforms can be adaptively filtered, using the See-Thru CPR[®] feature, to reduce the artifact caused by chest compressions.